Neela08/Retrofit-CRUD-Implementation/README.md

 4. A toast has confirmed about the updated item. <br>
 ![Screenshot_20200911-005027_Video Player](https://user-images.githubusercontent.com/69322639/92791640-a711de00-f3ce-11ea-81af-484159be45eb.jpg)

-5.Taking permission from the user to make a call after call button has pressed. <br>
+5. Taking permission from the user to make a call after call button has pressed.<br>
 ![Screenshot_20200911-005100_Video Player](https://user-images.githubusercontent.com/69322639/92791650-a8dba180-f3ce-11ea-8ed1-60cb7c93d0b1.jpg)